What are the ingredients in your tortillas?

 When will you be available in my city?

-We are rapidly expanding our distribution to meet the overwhelming demand for our grain-free tortillas.
+We are rapidly expanding our distribution to meet the overwhelming demand for our food.
 Today, we are available in Whole Foods Markets in most states, as well as a growing number of natural grocery stores.
-If our tortillas are not already available in your neighborhood, we'd be delighted to have you order our tortillas on this very website and we will ship them straight to your door.
+If your products of choice are not already available in your neighborhood, we'd be delighted to have you order them on this very website and we will ship them straight to your door!

 I want to carry your product in my store. (e.g., wholesale account inquiries)

 Thank you for your interest in carrying Siete Family Foods products in your store.
 Our small company is growing fast, and we're doing our best to meet the overwhelming demand for our products across the country.
 Please email firstname.lastname@example.org with the following information: